Skip to content

 • Possesses anti-inflammatory and antibacterial properties

-Those with oily, acne-prone skin with clogged pores or blackheads.
+Ideal For?
+Individuals with oily, acne-prone skin that has clogged pores or blackheads.

 Recommended Product?